mustberuss/patentsview/api-changes-2021.md

 6. Test that what comes back from the api calls matches the spreadsheet and/or their Swagger definition (should be ultimate source of truth).
 There's a link to the spreadsheet at the bottom of https://patentsview.org/apis/purpose
 7. Implement the warning mentioned above (second change to the options parameter)
 8. Check if the location specific error checking is still needed (throw_if_loc_error() in process-error.R).
 The locations endpoint won't return as many fields as before.
-9. Add a warning message if the http status 403 Incorrect/Missing API Key is received.
-The api key must be in the environment at start up, so a 403 on a query should only be returned if it is invalid.
+9. probably should remove printing of the url to stderr in search-pv but it's been so darn useful durning development
 10. Maybe instead of having fake documentation, something like data-raw/mbr_fieldsdf.R should read the swagger definition to produce data-raw/fieldsdf.csv.
 It might not be able to tell strings from full text fields though.
 11. mbr_fieldsdf.R probably needs to output group.field where the group doesn't match the endpoint's name.
 Ex. for the patent endpoint, the group of patents doesn't need the group to be specified but the other fields would need to be preceded by their group and a dot.
 Or change the fields in the fake documentation (to add the group.field where necessary)?
-12. we probably don't need this in process-error.R
+12. we probably don't need this in process-error.R though the location endpoint is not on the test server yet

         "Your request resulted in a 500 error, likely because you have ", "requested too many fields in your request (the locations endpoint ",